Good is knowing your personal financial information is safe. Great is having a partner who provides you with resources to keep it that way.

 Identity theft is a growing problem.
 In difficult economic times, it will only get worse as perpetrators prey on people who are having a difficult time.

 Your first indicator of trouble is likely to be your credit report.
 As you may know, there are three major credit reporting agencies, listed below.
 You are entitled to one free copy of your credit report each year from each of them.
 We encourage you to do so.
-To receive your free report, go to https://www.annualcreditreport.com
+To receive your free report, go to www.annualcreditreport.com .
+Tip: Stagger your review every four months with a different bureau.

 You can also contact the credit reporting bureaus directly through the numbers and links below: